PeterEckIII/pwr-assessment/README.md

 # Review Display

-The goal of this excercise is to build a simple version of a review display widget commonly found on merchant product display pages.
+The goal of this excercise is to build a simple version of a review display widget commonly found on retailer product detail pages.

 The widget will primarily fetch and render a list of reviews.
-It will also support client side sorting of reviews based on attributes, and helpul voting.
+It will allow users to sort reviews, and vote for helpful or unhelpful reviews.
 The widget must be implemented using [React](https://reactjs.org/), but you are free to use any other dependencies.

-The starter project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app), it includes a webservice that returns review data, as well as some helpful components.
+The starter project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app), usage details can be found [here](CREATE_REACT_APP_README.md).
+The starter project includes a webservice that returns review data, as well as some helpful components.

+## Notes

+* While we've given you a week to complete this project, we estimate that you will not need more than 8 hours of work to achieve all of the requirements.
+* Perfect is the enemy of good.
+Don't try too hard to impress us, you can always leave notes detailing improvements/extensions.
+* We appreciate your time commitment and we promise to provide feedback on your submission.

 ## Required functionality